Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzExpressRouteCircuitPeering.md

 Dynamic: False
 ```

-### -RouteFilterPropertiesRule
+### -RouteFilterRule
 Collection of RouteFilterRules contained within a route filter.
-To construct, see NOTES section for ROUTEFILTERPROPERTIESRULE properties and create a hash table.
+To construct, see NOTES section for ROUTEFILTERRULE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Models.Api20190201.IRouteFilterRule[]